hpcaitech/Open-Sora/README.md

 ![Gradio Demo](assets/readme/gradio_basic.png)

-The easiest way to generate a video is to input a text prompt and click the "Generate video" button.
+The easiest way to generate a video is to input a text prompt and click the "**Generate video**" button.
 The generated video will be displayed in the right panel.
-Click "Enhance prompt with GPT4o" will refine the prompt with GPT-4o, while "Random Prompt" will generate a random prompt by GPT-4o for you.
+Checking the "**Enhance prompt with GPT4o**" will use GPT-4o to refine the prompt, while "**Random Prompt**" button will generate a random prompt by GPT-4o for you.
 Due to the OpenAI's API limit, the prompt refinement result has some randomness.

-Then, you can choose the resolution, duration, and aspect ratio of the generated video.
+Then, you can choose the **resolution**, **duration**, and **aspect ratio** of the generated video.
 Different resolution and video length will affect the video generation speed.
 On a 80G H100 GPU, the generation speed and peak memory usage is:

 |      | Image   | 2s       | 4s        | 8s        | 16s       |
 | ---- | ------- | -------- | --------- | --------- | --------- |